python-trio/trio-monitor/README.rst

 Welcome to `trio-monitor <https://github.com/python-trio/trio-monitor.git>`__!

-A monitor utility for Trio
+A monitor utility for Trio.

 License: Your choice of MIT or Apache License 2.0